PRESSING PAST PENTECOST: NINE (EXCERPT OF THE FEASTS OF THE LORD)

 The Lord will not tolerate the worship of demons.
 In His own time and manner He will destroy the demons and those who worship them.
 The Passover blood is our protection during the period that God executes judgment on the works of Satan.

-"No uncircumcised person shall eat thereof" (Exodus 12:48).
+“No uncircumcised person shall eat of it” (Exodus 12:48).
 Only Christians can take advantage of the protection from judgment provided by the blood of Christ.

 No person can escape the judgments of God merely by associating himself with the Christian churches.
 One’s name on a church roster, while it may be useful in the administration of the church, is of no value when we are speaking of protection against the judgments of God.
 A person must be “circumcised,” that is to say, he must through faith obtain a work of Christ in his own heart.
 Otherwise he cannot avail himself and his household of the protection of the Passover blood of God’s Lamb.

-Thou shalt eat no leavened bread with it; seven days shalt thou eat unleavened bread therewith, even the bread of affliction; for thou camest forth out of the land of Egypt in haste: that thou mayest remember the day when thou camest forth out of the land of Egypt all the days of thy life.
+“You shall eat no leavened bread with it; seven days you shall eat unleavened bread with it, that is, the bread of affliction (for you came out of the land of Egypt in haste), that you may remember the day in which you came out of the land of Egypt all the days of your life.
 (Deuteronomy 16:3)

 Paul anchors our interpretation of the feast of Unleavened Bread with his words in I Corinthians 5:6-8 (quoted above).
 Leaven is portrayed as “malice and wickedness,” and unleavened bread is shown to be “sincerity and truth.”